The Work Room

 Workshop Highlights:

-This class has 1 full and 1 partial scholarship available.
-To apply, please fill out this form by Sunday, July 27.
+This class has 2 partial scholarships.
+To apply, please fill out this form by Friday, January 2.

 Manuscript Consultations & Private Mentorships